 5. Gaharu, the Perfume tree

-Gaharu (Aquilareia malaccensis) is also known as agarwood, incense wood and aloes wood.
-This intensely fragrant resinous wood is widely used in religions (some even calls it the “Wood of the Gods”), probably it resembles the smell of heaven so its price is sky high too, at least US$1,000 per Kg.
-There have been local and foreign thieves who trespass our protected forest to collect agarwood illegally.
+Gaharu (Aquilareia malaccensis) is also known as agarwood, incense wood, and aloes wood.
+This intensely fragrant resinous wood is widely used in religions (some even call it the “Wood of the Gods”), probably because it resembles the smell of heaven, so its price is sky high too, at least US$1,000 per Kg.
+There have been local and foreign thieves who trespass on our protected forest to collect agarwood illegally.

 Pic: Gaharu tree in Tawau Hills Park